femto113/node-skip32/README.md

     var Skip32 = require("skip32").Skip32;

-    // 80-bit key is provided to constructor as array of up to 10 bytes var cipher = new Skip32([0x9b, 0x21, 0x96, 0xe, 0x1a, 0xcf, 0x24, 0x5f, 0x14, 0x93]);
+    // 80-bit key is provided to constructor as array of up to 10 bytes
+    // (if fewer than 10 bytes are provided, they will be repeated) var cipher = new Skip32([0x9b, 0x21, 0x96, 0xe, 0x1a, 0xcf, 0x24, 0x5f, 0x14, 0x93]);

     // NOTE: unlike the objects created by crypto.createCipher,